 Housekeeping and Welfare

-- Good housekeeping is to be practiced at all times, ensuring all work areas are kept clean and tidy so far as is reasonably practicable and must be tidied up at the end of day with all tools and equipment stored away safe and securely.
-Please ensure all waste / rubbish is disposed of correctly.
+- Good housekeeping is to be practised at all times, ensuring all work areas are kept clean and tidy so far as is reasonably practicable and must be tidied up at the end of day with all tools and equipment stored away safe and securely.
+Please ensure all waste / rubbish is disposed of in the bins provided.

 Structures and Rigging

-- Once structures and stages have been completed, they MUST be signed off by a ‘Competent’ person before they are handed to the Event Safety Advisor.
+- All structures and rigging MUST be signed off by a competent person before use

-In the event of an evacuation, instructions will be broadcast over the public address system.
-On hearing the evacuation message, you must leave by the nearest exit and report into the assembly point.
-Please be aware that during the build and derig, not all fire exits are in use.
-Any exits not in use shall be identified by signage.
+In the event of an evacuation, you will hear the fire alarm activate, or code word broadcast across the PA and radios.
+On hearing the alarm, you must leave by the nearest exit and report into the assembly point.

-If you notice anything suspicious or out of place within your working area please notify the security staff, Production Manager or Safety Advisor immediately.
+If you notice anything suspicious or out of place within your working area please notify the Operation & Site Manager immediately.

-In the event of an evacuation, please ensure you report to your Head of Department or Manager to alert them that you are safely at the assembly point / in a place of safety.
-Heads of Departments / Managers must in turn advise the Production Manager or Event Safety Advisor that their team is safely at the assembly point.
+In the event of an evacuation, please ensure you report to your Head of Department or Manager to make them aware that you are safely at the assembly point / in a place of safety.

 Please recognise that we are all experts in our workplace and we are ideally placed to spot when something is amiss